 Like New York' City's R.H.
 Macy, Chicago's Marshall Field (1834-1906) created a massive retail empire.
-At its peak, it extended from Ohio to the Dakotas and from Wisconsin to Texas.
-The chain bearing his name, a veritable Windy City institution, was obliterated by a well-known Manhattan mercantile's rebranding blitz of 2003-2006.
+At its peak, Marshall Field & Company extended from Ohio to the Dakotas and from Wisconsin to Texas.
+The chain was a Windy City institution.

 Photo from Wikipedia / "Bain"